 However, we understand that local volunteers may have other commitments, including work and/or studies, so we offer them the freedom to volunteer when they are able.
 The smallest help can make the biggest difference.

 We usually start early in the mornings, between 7am – 8am (depending on the time of year), and finish in the late afternoon, between 5pm – 6pm (depending on the time of year).
-You will have plenty of time during the day to spend with our animals, and you may have the opportunity to provide intensive care for our juvenile animals when required.
+You will have plenty of time during the day to spend with our animals and take photos.

 In the past we have had some great local volunteers who really took initiative and were a blessing to the project.
 Similarly, we have had a few who promised us the world but following their training and induction we never saw them again.
 We have introduced a one-time fee of R2,000 which covers the cost of our Induction and Training Program.
 You can pay this via EFT (banking details in the volunteer application form) or you may pay upon arrival on your first day.